-e.
-Details of under-construction properties, if any, etc.
+Details of under-construction properties, if any, etc. Please refer to page 22 of this report.

-Please refer to page 22 of this report.
+3. UPDATED VALUATION REPORT BY THE VALUER TAKING INTO ACCOUNT ANY MATERIAL DEVELOPMENTS DURING THE PREVIOUS HALF-YEAR Please refer to pages 277-312 of this report.

-3. UPDATED VALUATION REPORT BY THE VALUER TAKING INTO ACCOUNT ANY MATERIAL DEVELOPMENTS DURING THE PREVIOUS HALF-YEAR
+4. DETAILS OF CHANGES DURING THE HALF-YEAR PERTAINING TO:

-- DETAILS OF CHANGES DURING THE HALF-YEAR PERTAINING TO: - a.
-Addition and divestment of assets including the identity of the buyers or sellers, purchase/ sale prices and brief details of valuation for such transactions
+Addition and divestment of assets including the identity of the buyers or sellers, purchase/ sale prices and brief details of valuation for such transactions b.
+Valuation of assets (as per the updated valuation reports) and NAV c.
+Letting of assets, occupancy, lease maturity, key tenants, etc.